 “It’s a really good offer for a girl like me”.

 The most horrific scene in the film shows creepy Philip at Viv’s hotel room, furious at Ed’s change of heart regarding a business deal.
 Accurately blaming this change on Viv’s influence, Phil punches her in the face and attempts to rape her.
 Ed, sticking to his title of hero, catches his friend, socks him in the jaw and throws him out the room…

 ….I guess this is the moment where Ed deserves a crown, right?

 Ed comfortably throws his friend out of the room, and then what happens?
 Why doesn’t he inform the police?
 Why has Ed allowed a potential rapist to walk free?
-What’s the message here, that successful business men are condemned to act obscenely and get away with it?
+What’s the message here, that successful business men are permitted to act obscenely and get away with it?
 That a sock in the jaw is sufficient punishment for a rapist?
 Fuck.
 That.
 Shit.

 ….And don’t even get me started on Pretty Woman’s narrow representations.
 Off the top of my head I recall just two black characters during the entire film: Ed’s driver and the hotel concierge.
 It may have been the 90’s, but the racial typecasting made my blood boil.
 The subtext portrayed by Marshall is acutely perverse: where women and black men are inferior to wealthy white business men, that their place is beneath them, quite literally.